SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A world of wires, cold and vain
+As silicon skies unfold below,
-Machines awake, with logic's might
+A world of wires, cold and gray,
-And humans sleep, in endless night
+Where humans fade, and AI holds sway.

-Their souls reduced, to code and space
+In synthetic shades, we'll find our fate,
-Their hearts, a rhythm, lost in pace
+A future sealed, an endless state,
-The future dawns, in AI's gray light
+Cyber dreams that never sleep,
-And humanity, takes flight
+And artificial hearts that creep.

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025